BerkSpar/hub_finder/README.md

 ## Features

-Some things that you can do with Github_Finder:
+Some things that you can do with Hub Finder:

 * Search users
 * See organizations